-Cheshire East is adopting Signs of Safety as our way of working with children, young people, parents and carers.
+Cheshire East has adopted the Signs of Safety as our way of working with children, young people, parents and carers.
 This means that we will look at what’s working well and how we can best work together, as well as what needs to change.
 For more information please see our Signs of Safety webpage.

 The Children’s Society provide a Rights and Advocacy Service for children and young people.
 This service empowers children and young people to make their views heard and make sure they are involved in decisions that affect them.
 This includes Advocacy Services and Independent Visiting.